Etimo/diamonds2/example-bots/node/README.md

 All logics contains a function called that is called to calculate the next target position given a board state.

-You can use any of these two implementations as a start for your own implementation.
+You can use any the current implementation as a start for your own implementation.